Getting Rid of Dog Hair In My Home Seemed Impossible—Until I Tried the ChomChom Roller

 Don’t get me wrong: I knew I was signing up for dog-hair cleanup when I adopted Ryker, but since he isn’t a long-haired or fluffy dog, I figured it wouldn’t be too bad.
 I was quickly proven wrong after our trip home from the shelter.
 I opened the car door to see my new pup smiling at me…and an impressive layer of tri-colored hair clinging to my cloth seats.
 Since then, I’ve been stocking up on pet hair removal products, including pet vacuums and lint rollers to keep my place tidy.
 One product that’s been a huge help (and one I’m obsessed with) is the ChomChom Roller.

-Though there are lots of handheld pet hair-eliminating products like the Bissell Pet Hair Eraser, what makes the reusable handheld ChomChom Roller special is that it removes pet hair from items made of fabric, including furniture and clothing, sans batteries or electricity.
-Think of it as powerful lint roller without all the sticky tape.
+There are lots of handheld pet hair-eliminating products, like the Bissell Pet Hair Eraser.
+My ChomChom Roller review found that the reusable handheld device removes pet hair from items made of fabric, including furniture and clothing, sans batteries or electricity.
+Think of it as a powerful lint roller without all the sticky tape.
 Instead, it uses an electrostatic charge to attract pet hair, which is then deposited into a collection chamber.
 Yep, this tool uses physics to work its magic.

-As of this writing, the ChomChom Roller has more than 110,000 reviews on Amazon and an overall rating of 4.6 out of 5 stars.
+As of this writing, the ChomChom Roller has more than 133,000 ratings on Amazon and an overall rating of 4.6 out of 5 stars.
 Happy customers rave about it, calling it “a solid A+” and “a dream come true.”
 And I have to say, I agree!

 How to use the ChomChom Roller